codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the Clydesdale give the pony a glass of water?
-Because he was a little horse!
+Did you hear about the runner who was criticized?
+He just took it in stride

 ## Daily Trivia

-Which programming language shares its name with an island in Indonesia?
+Australia, Japan, and Southeast Asia are in which ITU Region?
- 1. Python
+ 1. Region 2
- 2. C
+ 2. Region 1
- 3. Jakarta
+ 3. Region 4
- 4. Java
+ 4. Region 3

 <details>
   <summary>Answer</summary>
-  Java
+  Region 3
 </details>